 My guest bedroom window is 77″ wide.
 The 50″ panels not only covered the window, but gave me room to spare.
 I extended the curtain rod 8″ beyond the sides of the window.
 This allowed my panels to hang just outside the window making it appear larger.

-I also purchased the 96″ long panels.
-My ceilings are 9 feet tall and I find this size curtain is perfect for my space.
+I also purchased the 96″ long curtain panels.
+My ceilings are 9 feet tall and I find this length curtain is perfect for my space.

 I read all the reviews that raved how beautiful these curtains were.
 However, I did not fully believe them until I had them in my own hands.
 They are made from 100% polyester.
 The front of the curtain is a soft velvet and the back is a tan fabric that blocks out light.
 They look incredibly expensive!

 There is something to be said about equating quality with how heavy something is.
-These curtains are 6 pounds each!
+These cream curtain panels are 6 pounds each!
 They even have a weighted hem to keep them secure at the base.

-While I have a neutral pallet in my home, you may prefer loads of colors.
+While I have a neutral color pallet in my home, you may prefer loads of color.
 Half Price Drapes offers several colors to choose from.
 They have everything from gold, to maroon to rose pink.
 They also have basic colors like brown, grey, black or ivory.
-My preference was the off-white.
+My preference was the off-white curtains.
 It’s the closest color they have to white.
 The neutral color works wonderfully with everything.
 For instance, my walls are Revere Pewter in color and the curtains blend beautifully.

 In our house, we do everything we can to get rid the room of light at night.
 We wear silk sleep masks and hang blackout curtains.
 These affordable curtain panels block out 80% – 90% of the light (with blinds behind them).
 Due to their weight, there is a hint of sound deadening as well.

-As you can see from the photo (taken around 9:00 AM), there is a little light spilling out from the edges of the curtains.
+As you can see from the photo (taken around 9:00 AM), there is a little light spilling out from the edges of the curtain panels.
 It is still drastically better than what we had before.

 Curtain rod & accessories

-The curtain rod and clips I used in this room are the same throughout the entire house.
+The brushed nickel curtain rod and clips/rings I used in this room are the same throughout the entire house.
 They are also inexpensive, yet look as if you spent lots of money on them!
 Isn’t that what we are all looking for?!